google/docsy-example/content/en/docs/Examples/Notebooks/Profile/analysis_average_into_grid_boxes.md

 fn_out = path.join('./example_files', 'mask_mean.nc')  # Names of output files (coresponding to fn_in_list), include ".nc"
 ```

-    Matplotlib is building the font cache; this may take a moment.

 Define longitude and latitude grid.